A semimetallic square-octagon (fes) two-dimensional polymer with high mobility: Results

-The four-fold symmetric lattice has two symmetrically distinct types of hopping parameters (see Fig.~\ref{fig:fes-neighbors}(a)): $t_1^s$ and $t_1^o$ for the 1\textsuperscript{st}-neighbor hoppings within the square and between two squares, respectively.
-Analogously, the 2\textsuperscript{nd}-neighbor hoppings along two square edges ($t_2^{ss}$) and along one square and one octagon edge ($t_2^{so}$) can be tuned.
-The most commonly employed parameter choice found in the literature~\cite{10.1103/PhysRevB.99.184506, 10.1103/PhysRevB.98.245116, 10.1103/PhysRevB.101.224514, 10.1088/1361-648X/ab1026, 10.1140/epjb/e2019-100488-5}, with $t_{1o}=t_{1s}$, is shown in Fig.~\ref{fig:fes-neighbors}(b).
-The bands have a three-fold degeneracy, at both the $\mathit{\Gamma}$ and $M$ points (the corresponding Brillouin zone is shown in Fig.~S4).
+For TB investigations of the fundamental networks, two symmetrically distinct types of first-neighbor hopping parameters can be used (see Fig.~\ref{fig:fes-neighbors}(a)): $t_1^s$ and $t_1^o$ for the 1\textsuperscript{st}-neighbor hopping within the square and between two squares, respectively.
+Analogously, the 2\textsuperscript{nd}-neighbor hopping parameters along two square edges ($t_2^{ss}$) and along one square and one octagon edge ($t_2^{so}$) are independent of each other.
+The band structure for the most commonly employed parameter choice~\cite{10.1103/PhysRevB.99.184506, 10.1103/PhysRevB.98.245116, 10.1103/PhysRevB.101.224514, 10.1088/1361-648X/ab1026, 10.1140/epjb/e2019-100488-5}, $t_1^o=t_1^s$, is shown in Fig.~\ref{fig:fes-neighbors}(b).
+The bands have a three-fold degeneracy at both the $\mathit{\Gamma}$ and $\mathit{M}$ points as there Dirac cones intersect a flat band (the corresponding Brillouin zone is shown in Fig.~\ref{fig:SI:bz})\cite{10.1103/PhysRevB.82.085106}.

-If SOC is considered (Fig.~\ref{fig:fes-neighbors}(c,e)), all degeneracies are lifted and there is the possibility to obtain a topologically non-trivial phase.
-Nevertheless, gaps are extremely small and almost useless for applications without other modifications.
-In Fig.~\ref{fig:fes-neighbors}(e), 1\textsuperscript{st}- and 2\textsuperscript{nd}-neighbor hoppings and SOC are all included, resulting in a band structure where all degeneracies are lifted.
-At both $\mathit{\Gamma}$ and $M$, there are small band gap openings due to SOC ($E_g = 0.16~\si{meV}$) and larger gap openings due to the 2\textsuperscript{nd}-neighbor hoppings ($E_g = 0.25~\si{eV}$).
+Two effects that can lead to a formation of band gaps are considered: SOC and 2\textsuperscript{nd}-neighbor interactions.
+In Fig.~\ref{fig:fes-neighbors}(c), the effect of SOC is shown: a local band gap (in the order of $10^{-5}\,\si{\electronvolt}$) opens the formerly triply degenerate points at $\Gamma$ and $\mathit{M}$ points.
+Furthermore, there is the possibility to obtain a topologically non-trivial phase.
+Nevertheless, the opened gaps are too small for applications without further modification.
+Alternatively, sizable local band gaps of $0.25\,\si{\electronvolt}$ can be opened with 2\textsuperscript{nd}-neigbor interactions, as shown in Fig.~\ref{fig:fes-neighbors}(d).
+However, these gaps result in topologically trivial electronic structures.
+In Fig.~\ref{fig:fes-neighbors}(e), both effects are included.
+All degeneracies in the band structure are lifted.
+There are small topological band gap openings due to SOC ($E_g = 0.16~\si{meV}$) and larger trivial gaps due to 2\textsuperscript{nd}-neighbor hopping ($E_g = 0.25~\si{\electronvolt}$) at both $\mathit{\Gamma}$ and $\mathit{M}$ (cf.~Fig.~\ref{fig:fes-tune}(a)).

+In addition to 2\textsuperscript{nd}-neighbor hopping and SOC, the band degeneracy can be broken by structural perturbation.
+In organic polymer networks, this may be a promising and feasible strategy to complement the tiny SOC-induced band gaps.
+A similar idea has been successfully applied in carbon nanoribbons, where quantum confinement due to the finite ribbon width opens the band gap.
+This was first predicted theoretically~\cite{PhysRevLett.97.216803} and later confirmed experimentally~\cite{10.1038/s41586-018-0376-8, 10.1038/s41586-018-0375-9}.